JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `finalizeTask`

-Called after task work rating is complete which closes the task and logs the respective reputation log updates Allowed to be called once per task.
-Secured function to authorised members
+Called after task work rating is complete which closes the task and logs the respective reputation log updates.
+Allowed to be called once per task.
+Secured function to authorised members.

 *Note: Set the `task.finalized` property to true*